ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 and use other information (e.g. the `Date` response header field, or otherwise gathered metrics) to better estimate the `RateLimit-Reset` moment intended by the server.

-The `quota-policy` values and comments provided in `RateLimit-Policy` are informative and MAY be ignored.
+The details provided in `RateLimit-Policy` are informative and MAY be ignored.

 If a response contains both the `RateLimit-Reset` and `Retry-After` fields,